Keiichi Tsuchiya: Drifting career

-After his retirement
+After retirement

-After his retirement, he remained in racing and is now an official Drift Muscle judge after quitting D1 in January 2011 and was Team Director for both GT500 for one year and GT300 Class of ARTA JGTC Team until the team disbanded their GT300 operation at the end of the 2005 season.
+After his retirement, he was Team Director for both GT500 for one year and GT300 Class of ARTA JGTC Team until the team disbanded their GT300 operation at the end of the 2005 season.
 He owned the aftermarket company Kei Office until he sold the business in the end of 2005 to form DG-5.
+After quitting D1 in January 2011, he co-founded amateur drifting series Drift Muscle, where he also worked as judge.

-His trademark color is jade green which appears on his overalls and helmet and is the adopted color of the former company.
+His trademark color is jade green, which appears on his overalls and helmet and is the adopted color of the former company.
 It was also the colour of the D1 Grand Prix Kei Office and DG-5 S15 Silvia of driver and employee Yasuyuki Kazama who also wears a suit similar in pattern.

 He also hosts the video magazine "Best Motoring" which features road tests of new Japanese cars including a special section called "Hot Version" which focuses on performance-modified cars.
-He is a guest presenter in Video Option, a monthly video magazine, similar to Hot Version except regularly covers the D1GP and its sister video magazine Drift Tengoku which deals purely with drifting.
+He is a guest presenter in Video Option alongside fellow racing drivers Manabu Orido and Nobuteru Taniguchi, a monthly video magazine, similar to Hot Version except regularly covers the D1GP and its sister video magazine Drift Tengoku which deals purely with drifting.

 He has been an editorial supervisor on the televised anime Initial D and Wangan Midnight.
 He also appeared in the semi biographical film Shuto Kousoku Trial 2, 3, 4, 5, and 6 was also featured in the Super GT magazine show in Japan.
 His life in driving is parallel to that of the Initial D main character, Takumi, as both of them started exploring their local touge while doing regular deliveries for their family businesses.
 He makes a number of cameos in the series: in the First Stage, he briefly converses with Takumi's father, Bunta; in the Third Stage, a motorcycle rider wearing a similar racing suit overtakes Takumi as he was en route to an invitation battle with Ryosuke Takahashi; and in the Final Stage, he meets Takumi in person while the latter spectates a circuit race in the end credits.
 The color of Tomo's racing suit from the Initial D 4th Stage is jade green and has a similar pattern to Tsuchiya's suit.
 He also made an appearance opposite Top Gear's Jeremy Clarkson in a Motorworld in Japan special showing drifting competition in the mid 1990s in Japan.

 After 1995, he sometimes appeared as a Formula One guest commentator in Japanese Fuji TV.

-In 2006, he made a cameo as a fisherman in the movie The Fast and the Furious: Tokyo Drift in which he served as a stunt coordinator and stunt man.
+In 2006, he made a cameo as a fisherman in the movie The Fast and the Furious: Tokyo Drift in which he served as a stuntman.

-In 2014, he announced a joint venture with King of Europe ProSeries in order to create King of Asia ProSeries.
-He would also act as one of the main judges for several important races in the King of Europe Drift ProSeries, being called in as a guest representative throughout the years.
+In 2014, he announced a joint venture with the King of Europe Drift ProSeries in order to create the King of Asia ProSeries.
+He would also act as one of the main judges for several important races in the King of Europe ProSeries, being called in as a guest representative throughout the years.